kinu/speculative-loading/README.md

 ## Acknowledgements

 Thanks a lot for sharing a lot of insights on the threat model section:
-Jeffrey Yasskin, David Benjamin, Ryan Sleevi, Matt Menke, Dominic Farolino, Yoav Weiss, (your name)
+Jeffrey Yasskin, David Benjamin, Ryan Sleevi, Matt Menke, Dominic Farolino, Yoav Weiss, (probably more)